-We have almost 25 years experience developing software on behalf of our clients.
+We have more than 25 years experience developing software on behalf of our clients.

 We pride ourselves on our ability to innovate, and to learn about new industries and technologies.
 This flexible approach means that our software is used by a wide range of customers, in a wide variety of industry sectors.
 During each project we apply our design and development skills to meet the challenges presented by clients.
 This synergy creates unique, tailor-made solutions.
-We thrive on the challenge offered by each new project, and the opportunity to work at the leading edge of development technology: the Bright Side of software development.
+We thrive on the challenges, and the opportunity to work at the leading edge of development technology.

 Take a look around.
 You will find clients from the newspaper publishing industry, publishers, (national) libraries, museums and government departments.
 Check out our work on behalf of the Dutch Police and security services, many Dutch banks, and world-wide recognized accountancy and consultancy concerns.
 Each has found their way to the Bright Side of Life.
 Each has described their needs, their challenges, and BSL has designed and delivered the solution.